UocDev/FPE.RP/Experiments Features/README.md

 # Experiments Features Directory
-This directory using for any experiments scripts, development will so epic, we don't not recommended you for copy any scripts in here because still development.
+This directory using for any experiments scripts, development will so epic, we do not recommended you for copy any scripts in here because still development.